-- Homeless Veterans.
-Support and expand VA initiatives to reduce and eliminate veteran homelessness. - Veterans' Preference.
+Homeless Veterans.
+Support and expand VA initiatives to reduce and eliminate veteran homelessness.

+Veterans' Preference.
 Authorize veterans' preference appeal rights for veterans employed by VA or other federal, state, and local government agencies.
-Oppose legislation restricting preference currently in law. - Financial and Legal Protections.
+Oppose legislation restricting preference currently in law.

+Financial and Legal Protections.
 Support continuous review and upgrades of the Servicemembers' Civil Relief Act, including elimination of "forced arbitration" clauses in contracts that nullify the Act's protections.
 Strengthen re-employment rights for Operational Reservists who support military missions on Title 10 orders.
 Allow military families to break a lease without penalty when on-post housing becomes available.
-Make mortgage protection coverage permanent. - Veterans Treatment Courts.
-Support the further expansion of these courts to jurisdictions across the country.
+Make mortgage protection coverage permanent.

+Veterans Treatment Courts.
+Support further expansion of these courts to jurisdictions across the country.
+Support scaling of services for incarcerated veterans.

-Thank you for the opportunity to present the Association's 2017 legislative initiatives and issues on behalf of the membership of the Non Commissioned Officers Association of the United States of America.
+Thank you for the opportunity to present the Association's 2018 legislative initiatives and issues on behalf of the membership of the Non Commissioned Officers Association of the United State of America.